brookman1/brookman1/_posts/2025-09-02-Curriculum-Vitae.markdown

 - **Brick and Mortar Retail**: Bringing online assets into the showroom
 - **Web3:** Making a clear and simple UI/UX that is responsive and robust.

-### **Header & Summary**

-#### **Header**

-Yevgeny Streltsov Vibe Coder • Data Analytics Engineer • Web3-native Builder

 #### **Summary**

+**Yevgeny Streltsov**: Vibe Coder • Data Analytics Engineer • Web3-native Builder

-Dynamic and innovative Vibe Coder with a passion for blending technical expertise and creative storytelling.
+He is a dynamic and innovative Vibe Coder with a passion for blending technical expertise and creative storytelling.
 Proficient in data analytics and full-stack engineering, with a proven track record of delivering impactful solutions.
 Adept at leveraging cutting-edge technologies to craft unique digital experiences and drive meaningful results.
 Seeking opportunities to bring a fresh perspective and technical acumen to forward-thinking teams.
 Willing to pivot to Web3 development.